1will3/SemiconductorTrends/README.md

     - Practice using PowerBI
     - Create a wholistic dashboard accessible for technical/non-technical users

+- Analysis of other keywords (in place of semiconductors) to understand the flexibility of the model

-- End project for now, avoid scope creep
+---> End project for now, avoid scope creep